ADA-GWU/guidedresearchproject-sokrat00/README.md

-# guidedresearchproject-sokrat00
+# Research project by Sokrat Bashirov
-guidedresearchproject-sokrat00 created by GitHub Classroom
+Topic proposal is ready in rport folder